fabaindaiz/spellsolver/README.md

 - Add some spellsolver tests to avoid accidentally introducing new bugs
 - Document new changes to the spellsolver algorithm, improvements and bug fixes

-### Notices for contributors

-- Thank you for your interest in contributing to spellsolver, any improvement will be welcome
-- Please keep using typing types to maintain compatibility with python 3.6

 ## instructions for use